 Key Compliance Notes:

-Your AI system must be HIPAA-compliant (encryption, secure data handling, privacy protections)
+- Your AI system must be compliant with healthcare privacy standards (encryption, secure data handling, privacy protections)

 The Healthcare Advantage: